jake-w-liu/SpecialFunctions/paper/paper.md

 ---
-title: 'SpecialFunctions: A C# Package of Special Functions for Scientific Computing with MATLAB-Compatible API'
+title: 'SpecialFunctions: A C# package of special functions for scientific computing with MATLAB-compatible API'
 tags:
   - C#
   - special functions